Reading Time: 4 minutes

 The health plan TiC rules created a set of comprehensive requirements for plan sponsors to disclose estimated cost-sharing information to promote good consumerism by individuals.
 They would require a plan sponsor to provide meaningful cost-sharing information, upon request, for a covered item or service in connection with an in-network provider, or an out-of-network allowed amount for a covered item provided by an out-of-network provider.

-These requirements would apply to all self-insured and fully-insured employer plans, which will be enforced beginning July 1, 2022 in three phases:
+These requirements would apply to all self-insured and fully-insured employer plans.
+They will be enforced beginning July 1, 2022, in three phases:

 • Phase One requires health plans to disclose hospital pricing information by posting on a public website two machine-readable files: